mothfuzz/Actors/README.md

 It's pretty fast.
 Not the fastest in the world but there are many areas of improvement.
 My tests without collision detection & no multithreading are able to run up to around 70k actors at 60fps.
 With multithreading & proper synchronization I could make it much MUCH faster.
 With a really bad O(n^2) collision detection algorithm I can get between 500-1000 actors.
-Blame the algorithm.
+A better collision algorithm will likely perform much better.

 How to implement: